lolmaus/config-store/README.md

 - **Universal Config:** Store user settings, feature flags, or any persistent client-state in a centralized JSON-like structure.
 - **Zod-Powered:** The config is defined as a Zod schema, providing strict TypeScript inference across your codebase.
 Each setting can be anything from a `boolean` to a complex nested object.
 The Zod schema also provides defaults for each value.
-- **Atomic Persistence:** The config is stored and retrieved as a single JSON-like data structure.
 - **Migrations:** As your schema changes, define migration functions to automatically update a user's config to conform to the new schema.
 This process is transparent to the consuming app.
 - **Fail-Safe:** Malformed configs that cannot be migrated are swapped with schema defaults and overwrite the invalid data on the next save.
 - **Flexible Adapters:** Ships with a `LocalStorageAdapter` and a robust `AsyncAdapter` (for REST APIs).
 You can easily define custom adapters for other protocols (e.g., WebSocket, IndexedDB).